sake92/tupson/README.md

 //> using lib "ba.sake::tupson:0.5.1"
 ```

-You can also use [Scastie](https://scastie.scala-lang.org/SPzw87ArSXqiFlmjT0G9BA) to play with `tupson` online.
+You can also use this [Scastie example](https://scastie.scala-lang.org/SPzw87ArSXqiFlmjT0G9BA) to try `tupson` online.

 ---